santiaghini/seed-counter/README.md

 </div>

 ## Getting started
-Seed segmenter requires the following for each input image:
+Seed Counter requires the following for each input image:
-- A fluorescent image with marker seeds
+- A fluorescence intensity image (grayscale or false color), to count seeds expressing a fluorescent marker
-- A brightfield image (to count total number of seeds)
+- A brightfield image, to count total number of seeds

 Images should be in a directory with a specific naming convention:

 `<prefix>_<image_type>.<extension>`
-- `prefix`: name of image, each image pair (fluorescent + brightfield) should have the same prefix.
+- `prefix`: name/ID for seed batch being analyzed, each image pair (fluorescent + brightfield) should have the same prefix.
 - `image_type`: either `FL` (fluorescent image) or `BF` (brightfield image)
 - `extension`: extension of the image (usually `.tif`)